-Every day, I see it more and more – “insulin is evil.”
-For dieters’ whose goal is to lose body fat, we are told to drive down insulin and that anything that raises insulin is inherently bad.
-This approach follows the logic for ketogenic dieting as well.
-We know that for ketones to be produced, insulin has to be lowered and studies have shown that greater levels of ketones actually translates to greater amounts of body fat lost (1).
-Insulin is the enemy, to be constantly warred against…except it isn’t.
-Conversely, we seem to see a counter-logic position that glucagon is the hero (very much the functional opposite of insulin) in both public forums and in people who lack an understanding of hormone regulation.
+I see it more and more everyday, people saying, “insulin is evil.”
+Dieters whose goal is to lose fat are often told to drive down insulin, and that anything that raises their insulin is inherently bad.
+This is often the approach for ketogenic dieting as well.
+We know that for ketones to be produced, insulin has to be lowered, and studies have shown that greater levels of ketones actually translate to greater amounts of body fat lost.
+Insulin is often said to be the enemy, to be constantly warred against. . . except it isn’t.
+We seem to see a counter-logic position that glucagon is the hero (very much the functional opposite of insulin) in both public forums and in people who lack an understanding of hormone regulation.
 In reality, insulin and glucagon are regulatory hormones that, in general, control blood sugar and regulate anabolism/catabolism.
-This is a poorly understood concept in nutrition and biochemistry by those outside of academia.
-Some of that lack of knowledge or misinformation is complicating the issue.
+This is a poorly understood concept in nutrition and biochemistry and by those outside of academia.
+Some of that misinformation is complicating the issue.
 To best combat this, we are going to tackle three topics:

-This is as distilled-down an approach that we can take.
-I don’t want to leave you with an unscientific understanding, so we will discuss some complex terms in as simple a fashion as possible so that by the end you will hopefully understand that insulin is not the enemy, chronic hyperinsulinemia is a problem, and there’s something we can do about it!
+This is as distilled an approach as we can take.
+I don’t want to leave you with a non-scientific understanding, so we will discuss some complex terms in as simple a fashion as possible, so that by the end of this article you will hopefully understand that insulin is not the enemy, chronic hyperinsulinemia is a problem, and there’s something we can do about it!

 Insulin, by definition, is “a peptide hormone produced by the beta cells of the pancreatic islets.”
 If you haven’t taken anatomy & physiology, or a course in cell biology, this probably means nothing to you.
 Most of us think of insulin as one of two things:

-The truth is that insulin is absolutely both – given the right conditions.
+The truth is that, given the right conditions, insulin is absolutely both.
 But let’s stick to the proper definition, and ask, what is insulin?

-Now, what are alpha cells, and what are beta cells?
-Functionally, beta cells are cells that store and release insulin due to the presence of elevated levels of glucose in the blood.
+Now, what are alpha and beta cells?
+Functionally, beta cells are those that store and release insulin due to the presence of elevated levels of glucose in the blood.
 Alpha cells perform a similar function for glucagon.
 They are located in the same organ, perform counter-functions, and are triggered by the relative presence or absence of glucose in the blood.
-Both are absolutely required for human survival!
+And, both are absolutely required for human survival!

-When blood glucose is well-regulated and at baseline or reasonably low levels, the secretion of insulin is slowed or stopped.
-When glucose is increased (due to consumption of carbohydrates, for example) insulin secretion springs into action.
+When blood glucose is well-regulated and at baseline, or reasonably low levels, the secretion of insulin is slowed or stopped.
+When glucose is increased (due to consumption of carbohydrates, for example), insulin secretion springs into action.
 Why is this important?
 Most fail to understand how little glucose is in the blood supply at any given time when they are “walking around.”
 I use that term to imply that they haven’t recently awakened nor recently fed.
-The answer to how much is about 5 grams, or roughly a teaspoon of glucose.
-There is a direct correlation between the relative amount of sugar in a substance and its thickness.
-Consider pancake syrup and how the sap is runny, whereas the finished syrup is thick; water that has been removed increases its concentration.
-Likewise, if glucose cannot be cleared from blood, your blood thickens, which not only creates damage in terms of potential hypoxia but also makes the system work harder and can cause blood vessel damage.

 Glucose would like to get into the show, but the bouncer says no. Insulin takes pity, tells the bouncer, “He’s with me,” so that goofy glucose gets into the show, and then the cute girl walks away, having done her good deed for the day.

 The net effect of insulin secretion is to drive glucose into the cells and out of the circulating blood.
 Without insulin’s ability to regulate glucose, life could not be sustained.
-If we need evidence of this, consider the fate of type I diabetes without supplemental insulin.
-It becomes a wasting disorder meaning the person functionally starves to death on a cellular level.
+If we need evidence of this, consider the fate of type I diabetics without supplemental insulin.
+Type 1 diabetes becomes a wasting disorder, meaning the person functionally starves to death on a cellular level.

 In this frame of reference, you begin to recognize how insulin and glucagon are both required, useful, and more in-depth than what I have presented here.
-As a last analogy to serve this article let me borrow an analogy that I used to teach a high school class on how to think of insulin and glucagon.
+As a last analogy to serve this article, I’ll say something that I used when I taught a high school class on how to think of insulin and glucagon.

-When we take a drink and set the glass down, we are executing what is functionally a biceps curl.
-Speaking very generally, we have a primary or agonist muscle (the biceps) and an antagonist muscle (the triceps).
+When we take a drink and set the glass down, we are executing what is functionally a bicep curl.
+Speaking very generally, we have a primary muscle (the biceps) and an antagonist muscle (the triceps).
 Regulatory hormones and enzymes are often the same way.
-There is a switch or a cascade of switches that can turn their function on or off, but they function in both directions.
-Just as bringing the glass to your mouth, your biceps is performing a concentric movement.
-The triceps keeps tension against the joints for stability and control, and, upon returning the glass to its original position, the triceps shortens while the biceps lengthens.
+There is a switch, or a cascade of switches, that can turn their function on or off, but they function in both directions.
+Just like bringing the glass to your mouth, your biceps are performing a concentric movement.
+The triceps keep tension against the joints for stability and control and, upon returning the glass to its original position, the tricep shortens, while the bicep lengthens.
 Insulin and glucagon can be viewed in the same fashion.
 They keep constant tension upon the regulation of a number of functions within the body, not the least of which are:

 Insulin is not “bad” in the short term.
-It is the chronic elevation of insulin levels, as seen commonly in our society today, which are indicative of poor health, coupled with the evidence that glucose levels in the blood can remain high because the cells are not responding to the signal of insulin as they should (i.e. insulin resistance).
-Insulin is not to be feared, but rather, it is simply to be understood.
+It is the chronic elevation of insulin levels, commonly seen in our society today, coupled with the evidence that glucose levels in the blood can remain high because the cells are not responding to the signal of insulin as they should (i.e., insulin resistance), which are indicative of poor health.
+Insulin is not to be feared; rather, it is simply to be understood.